greenfieldcapital-labs/mci/README.md

 The notebook includes:
 - Quick demo with synthetic data
 - Hyperparameter optimization with Optuna
-- Real-world Bitcoin price forecasting example
+- Real-world Bitcoin price simulation example

 ## Quick Start

-The method identifies historical patterns similar to current data using DTW, then generates predictions by averaging outcomes from the best matches.
+The method identifies historical patterns similar to current data using DTW, then generates simulations by averaging outcomes from the best matches.

 Key features:
 - Expanding window analysis for time series